Flotchet/real-estate-price-prediction/README.md

 It's also important to note that these results are based on a single training and testing set, and additional evaluation methods such as cross-validation should be performed to confirm the robustness of the model.

+I also estimate that in a perfect world, we could have a maximum precision of 3777 euros due to the fact that some propreties are perfectly equals except for the price.

 ## How to use it

 You can launch the main.py to get a simple user interface to launch the project or part of it.